 However, you can’t go wrong with any of the alternatives on this list, especially if you need something that works with an Android phone or the best cheap smartwatches.
 If battery life is your highest priority when you should read T3's guide to the best hybrid smartwatches, which blend on-wrist notifications and fitness tracking of a smartwatch with the traditional design of a mechanical watch.
 These have battery life measured in days and weeks rather than hours.

-The best smartwatches you can buy in 2021
+The best smartwatches to buy in 2021

 There's no doubt Apple is king when it comes to smartwatches, but how has it achieved such meteoric success?
 Let's take a look…